Categorifications of Non-Integer Quivers: Type $I_2(2n)$: The folding projections of the module and bounded derived categories

 (b) If $F(i)=[1]$ then $I(i)$ is non-simple.
 As shown in the proof of Lemma~\ref{lem:tauRotation}, $\dimproj^\acat_F(I(i))$ is given by an anticlockwise rotation of the vector $-\dimproj^\acat_F(P(i))=(0,-\varepsilon_i)$ by $\frac{\pi}{n}$ about the origin.
 Thus, $\dimproj^\acat_F(I(i))=\varepsilon_i\beta_0$, where $\beta_0$ is the long root corresponding to the point $\mw([1])\mathrm{exp}(\frac{\pi\imunit}{2n})$.
 The result then follows from Lemma~\ref{lem:tauRotation}. \end{proof}

 \begin{rem}~ The results of this section can be viewed as an `unfolded categorification' of the root system of type $\Iiin$.
 Equivalently, this can be approached from the perspective of a `folded categorification', as presented in \cite{Heng}.
-In particular, Theorem 4.11 of \cite{Heng} in the $\Iiin$ case can be obtained from our Theorem~\ref{thm:FoldingProjection} with $\gend= \coxA_{2n-1}$ and $\acat = \mod*KQ^{\coxA_{2n-1}}$. \end{rem}
+In particular, Theorem 4.11 of \cite{Heng} in the $\Iiin$ case is related to our Theorem~\ref{thm:FoldingProjection} with $\gend= \coxA_{2n-1}$ and $\acat = \mod*KQ^{\coxA_{2n-1}}$.
+Note, however, that Heng uses a two-copy version of the quiver $Q^{\coxA_{2n-1}}$.
+Essentially, this means that Heng's construction considers the rescaled root system of $\Iiin$ rather than the standard root system that we consider in our theorem. \end{rem}